need Grooms insurance?

-There was a lack of awareness about how and why groom insurance is important.
+There was a lack of awareness about how and why insurance is important when working with horses.

 So why work with horses in a high risk occupation without any form of insurance?

-We hope that in 10 years time the BGA will be behind an 'Insurance Revolution' and it will be unheard of for grooms to work without personal accident cover, grooms insurance will be the norm.
+There is currently an 'Insurance Revolution' happening; soon it will be unheard of for grooms to work without personal accident cover, grooms insurance will be the norm.

 WHAT HAPPENS IF I GET INJURED AND CAN'T WORK?